 Diagrammatic representation of the activation of trimeric G-proteins upon ligand binding to typical G-protein coupled receptors.
 Upon ligand binding to a GPCR there is an activated exchange of GDP bound to the α-subunit for GTP catalyzed by an associated guanine nucleotide exchange factor (GEF).
 The resultant GTP-associated α-subunit can then activate downstream effectors proteins.
 In some cases G-protein βγ-subunits also regulate the activity of downstream effectors.
 Hydrolysis of GTP to GDP during the G-protein activation of effectors as a result of the action of GTPase activating proteins (GAPs) results in termination of the activity of the α-subunit.

 The Gα subunits are a family of 39–52 kDa proteins that share 45%–80% amino acid similarity.
-The distinction of the different types of α-subunits found in trimeric G-proteins is based upon the downstream signaling responses activated or inhibited as a result of G-protein activation.
-These classifications include Gs (since it is the α-subunit these designations can also be written Gαs), Gi, Gq, and G12.
+There are 15 Gα subunit genes in the human genome, with several genes expressing splice variants.
+The distinction of the different types of α-subunits found in heterotrimeric G-proteins is based upon the downstream signaling responses activated or inhibited as a result of G-protein activation.
+These classifications allow the Gα subunits to be divided into four subtypes include Gs (since it is the α-subunit these designations are also written Gαs), Gi, Gq, and G12.

 The Gs family of G-proteins is comprised of Gαs and Gαolf.
 These α-subunits stimulate the activity of adenylate cyclase resulting in increased production of cAMP from ATP.
 Increased production of cAMP results in the activation of PKA.
 Gαolf is so-called due to the fact that it was originally identified as being involved in olfaction.